BraXi/pragma/README.md

 # pragma
-Pragma is an custom Quake2 derived engine with strong focus on QC scripting and to serve as a clean base for stand alone projects, due to heavy redesign it is not compatible with vanilla Q2, and by design _it will not run Q2 game_.
-It's completly standalone, meaning you don't need Quake2 files to get started.
+Pragma is an highly modified and upgraded IdTech2 engine with strong focus on QC scripting and a clean base for standalone projects.
+It does not require Quake2 game data to launch.

 `BE WARNED.

-THIS IS HEAVILY UNDER CONSTRUCTION AND IN EXPERIMENTAL STAGE AND WILL CHANGE DRASTICALLY FROM TIME TO TIME.
-I DO NOT GUARANTEE THAT VERSION B WILL BE COMPATIBLE WITH VERSION A, KEEPING COMPATIBILITY IS NOT MANDATORY YET`
+THIS IS NOT ANOTHER SOURCE PORT AND YOU CANNOT PLAY QUAKE 2 WITH IT.

+IT IS HEAVILY UNDER CONSTRUCTION AND IN EXPERIMENTAL STAGE, THAT MEANS DRASTIC CHANGES TO CODE AND APIs HAPPEN`

-The most drastical change is the complete removal of game dll (the Q2's C modding API), which was replaced with QuakeC virtual machine, compiled 'progs' will run across all supported operating systems and are being overall more secure, allowing users to run various mods and not worry about any malicious code.
-While QC is not as fast and convinient as native C, it allows for easier iterations and faster development of a project, while also being easier to enter and understand.
+The biggest change is the complete removal of native game code (the Q2's game library), which was replaced with QuakeC VM, that is QC programs run across all supported operating systems and are being more secure, allowing users to run various mods and not worry about any malicious code.

-The second (in progress), yet very important change is the implementation of client game module, which introduces client-side QC scripting that will allow mods to implement new effects, menus, prediction, etc - untill now this could only be done by shipping custom builds of client EXE and is totally not the right way for mods
+The second, yet very important change is the implementation of client game module, which introduces client-side QC scripting that allows mods to implement new effects, menus, player physics and much more beyond what could be changed in Q2 mods.

 Project has a simple rule - *no bloat*, all the changes and additions should not add unnecessary complexity, no plethora of fileformats and very limited dependencies to the code, the smaller the code is, the better.